whaleclub/api/source/includes/positions/_cancel.md

 `PUT https://api.whaleclub.co/v1/position/cancel/:id`

-This endpoint allows you to cancel a pending position that hasn't yet executed.
-Once cancelled, a position will be deleted and no longer have an id associated with it.
+This endpoint allows you to cancel a limit or stop order that hasn't yet executed.
+Once cancelled, your position will be deleted and no longer accessible.

 If the request is successful, the API will return a `200` (Ok) status code.